 - well-developed research and critical thinking skills;

-- practical project-based experience in some of the optional courses with an experiential education component.
+- real-world project-based experience in some of the optional courses with an experiential education component.